MGKgit235/MGKgit235.github.io/README.md

 Ensure the data matches the table schema.

-Run the queries in covid_vaccination_analysis.sql to explore the dataset.
+Run the queries in covid19.sql to explore the dataset.

 The data sets were downloaded from kaggle(https://www.kaggle.com/datasets/sudalairajkumar/covid19-in-india)